NJIT-WIS/project-management-github-activity/README.md

 ## Put your items here
 ### Things you understand so far
-1. I know how to make SSH key and add it to Github so i dont need to login with a password.
+1. I learned how to make SSH key and add it to Github so i dont need to login with a password.
-2. I learned github issues
+2. I learned github issues.
+3. I learned how to clone and merge through github.
 ### Things you don't understand about what we are doing / web development.
 1. Add items to the list
 ### Things you want to know next